NeuroWinter/neurowinter.github.io/_drafts/2026-08-27-The-trade-desk-on-health-bank-lottery.md

 to tell them is spelled out: that you collected it, why, who else gets it, your name and address, and how they can access and correct it.

-The browser capture contains one clue about how the advertising ecosystem thinks about that problem.
-These requests carry gdpr=0, correctly asserting that GDPR does not apply to this New Zealand visitor, alongside an empty consent string.
-Nothing in the captured transaction records a New Zealand-specific notice or choice state: the ad-tech protocol has vocabulary for European and US privacy regimes, but none for New Zealand law.
-That does not prove no notice was given elsewhere.
-It shows that, if the collection is governed by a New Zealand notice, the auction transaction itself carries no visible representation of it.

-Programmatic ad tech appears to involve indirect collection by design.
-The request comes from the visitor’s browser, but the collection is initiated and populated by the publisher’s advertising stack rather than information the visitor knowingly supplies to the broker.
-Whether that makes the collection “indirect” for the purposes of IPP 3A has not yet been tested.
-The OPC's guidance puts the duty on the indirect collector, and says that where there's a chain of disclosure and collection, every agency in that chain carries its own obligation.
+Programmatic ad tech looks like indirect collection by design.
+The request leaves your browser, but nothing in it is something you handed the broker: the publisher's ad stack builds it and fires it.
+Whether that counts as indirect collection for the purposes of IPP 3A hasn't been tested.
+If it does, the OPC's guidance puts the duty on the indirect collector, and says that where there's a chain of disclosure and collection, every agency in that chain carries its own obligation.
 The Trade Desk handing its ID to Xandr and taking Xandr's back is a chain.
 Neither of them has ever shown itself to me.

 One line in the OPC's guidance is hard to read any other way.
 There's an exception for collections that wouldn't prejudice the person's interests, and